Navigating a Complex, Rapidly Evolving Landscape

 The implications of AI regulation for organizations with a public policy focus involve potential impacts on operations, innovation, and ethical considerations.
 Getting that balance right is going to take time, and having agile processes in place that can change quickly will be pivotal to being able to adjust as quickly as the technology evolves.

 “AI regulation faces the same challenges as internet regulation when it comes to safety, security, and trust.
-We’re always going to be playing catch-up”, says Ryan Raybould, NJI Vice President of Media Production.
+We’re always going to be playing catch-up”, says Ryan Raybould, NJI Vice President of interactive Media.
 “However, when paired with big-data and ownership of that data, AI and machine learning pose an even greater threat that is going to be even more difficult to decipher – and with a need to do it in real-time.

 Designed to prioritize fair, inclusive systems, AI regulations can mitigate risks of bias, privacy violations, security vulnerabilities, copyright violations, job displacement, and other concerns.
 As these guardrails are developed, staying updated will be essential to ensure compliance—and to maintain a competitive advantage.